 - or whatever else you can think of!

 - Smash the bananas until they resemble puree.

 - Add the water to a pot on the stove and whisk in the banana until well incorporated.

 - Add the oats to the water and THEN turn on the stove to medium-high.
-As soon as the oatmeal comes to a simmer, turn down the heat to low and cook until desired consistency, stirring occasionally, This takes less than 10 minutes.
+As soon as the oatmeal comes to a simmer, turn down the heat to low, add the cinnamon and salt, and cook until desired consistency, stirring occasionally, This takes less than 10 minutes.

 - Spoon into individual bowls and top with (or stir in) ingredients of choice.

 ~This amount is intended to serve 4 adults, but my kids love this so much, it usually only feeds the 3 of them!